 Independent Review Committee

 The committee meets as needed to review individual complaints as well as UCPD reports and related policy, procedural, and communication issues.
-The committee annually reports its findings and recommendations for policy and procedure changes to the Provost, President, and CFO & Vice President for Administration.
+The committee annually reports its findings and recommendations for policy and procedure changes to the provost, president, and vice president for operations and chief financial officer.
 These annual reports are available below.

-- Richard McAdams, Faculty member and Committee Chair
+- Jonathan Masur, Faculty member and Committee Chair

 - Scott Clayton, Community member